erling6232/imagedata/docs/DICOMAttributes.rst

 Any DICOM attribute can be set or fetched using the getDicomAttribute() and setDicomAttribute() methods.

-The getDicomAttribute() method will by default fetch the DICOM attribute for slice 0 and tag 0.
-When an attribute varies in a series, a specific slice and/or tag can be specified.
+The getDicomAttribute() method will fetch the named DICOM attribute.

 By default the setDicomAttribute() method will set an attribute for all slices and tags of a series.
 Alternatively, a specific slice